 Prepdeck was already on the right path before Shark Tank so it’s no surprise the business is still thriving.
 They have since introduced new products such as container sets, prepping tools and designed a mini version of the Prepdeck.

-The new Prepdeck Gen 2 design has an average star rating of 4.8 from 978 reviews on their website.
-The company has done $16 million in lifetime sales and grown over 100% over the last 36 months.
-They are looking to raise more money on WeFunder at a $17 million valuation.
+The company has done over $18.5 million in lifetime sales and has grown 500% over the last 3 years.
+In May 2023, they raised $87,451 on WeFunder at a $17 million valuation.
 The founder is projecting the business will reach $30 million in revenue by 2025.